 This means that your loved one has had one too many.
 If there are several similar episodes, you can assume with certainty that he or she often engages in binge drinking.
 Binge drinking is a behavioral drinking problem, and it’s usually helpful when you’re wondering how to spot a functioning addict.
 However, binge drinking can lead to alcohol poisoning.
 To be certain you know how to spot alcohol poisoning, you should look for symptoms like cold or clammy skin, hypothermia, vomiting, lack of physical coordination, and mental confusion or disorientation.

 10. Getting Into Legal Problems Because Of Drinking

 If not even the frequent clashes with the law on charges of disorderly conduct, violent behavior, or drunken driving can keep a person from consuming alcohol, you can be certain that he or she values alcohol over life, security and safety, and normal social behavior.
 It is also plausible that the person who manifests the abusive alcoholic behavior consumes so much alcohol that it clouds his or her mind.

 Trembling hands, red or blotchy skin and a flushed appearance are the typical physical signs of alcoholism.

 The previously mentioned symptoms of alcoholism might not show up together.
 In fact, some signs might not manifest at all.
-So if you see a loved one exhibiting unusual drinking behavior that is often landing him or her in trouble, try to find professional help.
+So if you see a loved one exhibiting unusual drinking behavior that is often landing him or her in trouble, try to find professional treatment for alcoholism.
 When these signs show up, you can be certain that alcohol has already begun to affect the body and the mind of the person.
-Your vigilance, appreciation, and swift action can save a life.
+Your vigilance, appreciation, and swift action in reducing alcohol tolerance can save a life.
 Even if an addict has some conditions that do not let him enroll in the rehab for a long period of time, there is an outpatient treatment for alcoholism.